 We support our families to connect with other community resources as well, such as Ottawa Children's Treatment Centre, First Words and others as needed.
 We post information on our parent bulletin boards for easy access.
 We have an ongoing partnership with the local library and continue to build community knowledge by actively participating in community walks.
 These walks are important as they provide the children with an opportunity to engage with their community and to build relationships with, and an understanding of those around them.
 This provides the children with a sense of belonging.
-Our Preschool and Toddler programs use a 'walking rope' which has handles that the children hold onto.
 To ensure safety, there are always 2 or more staff off site with the children at all times and ratios are always maintained.